gemanepa/truffle-react-simple-storage-dapp/README.md

-# Truffle + React Simple Storage dApp
+# Drizzle + Truffle + React Simple Storage dApp

-dApp built with Solidity Truffle framework and ReactJS library that stores & retrieves a value from an Ethereum Smart Contract
+dApp that stores & retrieves a value from an Ethereum Smart Contract.
+Built with Solidity Truffle framework and Drizzle React+Redux library

 # How to run